Slut Pop

 Slut Pop is the third extended play (EP) by German singer Kim Petras.
-It was released on 11 February 2022 through Republic Records, being her first project on the label.
+It was released on 11 February 2022 through Amigo Records and Republic.

 Background

 Kim Petras signed to Republic Records in 2021 and then started to work on new music for her major label debut studio album, as well other musical projects.
 About the new songs, Petras stated that she explored sexual themes, getting inspired by other artists, citing Britney Spears as an example.
 The EP process was completed in two months, and the track listing was put together when the singer realized that she had enough songs about the same theme to put on a whole project on its own.
+The album cover was shot by Devin Kasparian.

 Composition

 A dance-pop EP with influences of tech house and electropop, Slut Pop was described as an "X-rated" album about "slutty, sexual fantasies".
 According to PopCrush, it features "throbbing beats, dirty lyrics and sex-positive anthems inspired by the sex workers community".